farhan0167/agents/food_mcp/README.md

 - Quantity with units (e.g., "2lbs", "12", "1 gallon")
 - When you added it (automatically tracked)
 - When it expires (automatically calculated based on food type)

-## Getting Started

-1. Make sure you have uv installed, and run:

-    ```bash
-    uv sync
-    ```
-2. At the moment this was only tested with Claude Desktop, so make sure you have that installed in your system.
-Before launching Claude, run the following command from within this directory:

-    ```bash
-    uv run fastmcp install claude-desktop main.py
-    ```
-3. Open Claude Desktop and start adding your reciepts.